 Because the higher education landscape continually evolves, professionals in this field strengthen their skills after graduation by completing professional training programs and earning specialized certifications.

 - Technical Communication

-- As part of their core training, higher education students learn to convey complex information to nonexpert audiences through oral and multimedia forms.
-Candidates also train to produce technical documents, working through the writing cycle as well as examining research and citation.
+Higher education students learn to convey complex information to nonexpert audiences through oral and multimedia forms.
+Students also learn to produce technical documents, working through the writing cycle and examining research and citation.

 - Ethical Leadership

-- An integral skill for all college administrators and managers, ethical leadership provides the framework professionals need to conduct thoughtful analyses and make sensible decisions.
+Ethical leadership provides the framework professionals need to conduct thoughtful analyses and make sensible decisions.
 Students delve into management systems theories and practical strategies, including how to form partnerships and affect organizational culture.
-They also examine concepts in motivation and corporate social responsibility.
+They also examine motivation and corporate social responsibility.

 - Higher Education Organization

-- All administrators in this field possess keen knowledge of the structure and governance of higher education institutions.
-They understand the different operating models for community colleges, universities, and for-profit schools.
-On top of administrative functions, students learn about higher education policies, including government regulations relevant to financing and assessment systems.
+All administrators must understand the structure and governance of higher education institutions.
+They learn the different operating models for community colleges, universities, and for-profit schools.
+In addition to administrative functions, students learn about higher education policies, including government regulations relevant to financing and assessment systems.

 - Student Affairs

-- Higher education administrators support individual programmatic areas as well as the overall institutional mission.
-The student affairs skill set trains candidates to promote holistic student development, which includes social, emotional, moral, and intellectual growth.
+Higher education administrators support individual programmatic areas, as well as the overall institutional mission.
+They learn to promote holistic student development, which includes social, emotional, moral, and intellectual growth.
 Administrators also examine multicultural student community development, which highlights how a learner's background informs their needs.

 - Budgeting and Financial Analysis

 Students examine the roles of budget officers and how financial planning affects an institution's operations.
 They learn to assess budgets, strategically allocate resources, and use alternative financing methods.
 They also explore how macroeconomic factors impact a school's cost structures and revenue streams.